Long Vowel Patterns

 When all of these phonics patterns are put together, the result is a one page vowel chart that represents many of the vowel sounds.

 Download the Grocery Store Vowel Patterns Chart for free at the Super Tutor Tools store at Teachers Pay Teachers.
+A chart with the many possibilities is available at dyslexia-reading-well.com, with a printable pdf here.
 Another resource with the 44 sounds ( pdf) is available at uldforparents.com.

 Reading Lesson Plan